PILL-CoDe: Inverse Design of Polypills via Automatic Differentiation for Prescribed Drug-Release Kinetics: Proposed Method

 \subsection{Sensitivity Analysis}

-A critical step in gradient-based topology optimization is the computation of sensitivities, which are the derivatives of the objective and constraint functions with respect to the design variables \cite{chandrasekhar2023frc,padhy2025toflux, padhy2025tomatoes}.
+A critical step in gradient-based {inverse design} is the computation of sensitivities, which are the derivatives of the objective and constraint functions with respect to the design variables \cite{chandrasekhar2023frc,padhy2025toflux, padhy2025tomatoes}.
 The sensitivity analysis for this work is particularly involved due to the coupling of transient, nonlinear dissolution kinetics with a hybrid design parameterization integrating supershapes and neural networks.

 To address this complexity, we construct an end-to-end differentiable pipeline using the automatic differentiation (AD) capabilities of the JAX framework \cite{jax2018github}.
 This allows us to avoid the laborious and error-prone process of manually deriving complex sensitivity expressions.
 By implementing the entire forward analysis, from the supershape geometric mapping and neural material distribution to the nonlinear finite element solver, the framework computes the required derivatives to machine precision using reverse-mode AD.